 by March 1st of every year, all public employers submit a summary of their previous year's injuries and illnesses.
 This summary was previously submitted on form SBD-10710.

-Public Sector employers, please visit the DSPS Online Injury and Illness Reporting System to enter, review and submit your previous year's injury and illness summary.
+Public Sector employers, please visit the DSPS Electronic Safety and Licensing Application (eSLA) to enter, review and submit your previous year's injury and illness summary.
 After submitting your information you will receive a confirmation email which contains a printable version of the injury and illness summary which must be posted in your workplace from March 2nd through April 30th.

-If you do not have a UserID and Password for the DSPS Online Injury and Illness Reporting System, contact your county Public Sector Safety Inspector noted on the Inspection District Map located on the right-hand side of this page.
+If you do not have a UserID and Password for the DSPS Electronic Safety and Licensing Application, contact your county Public Sector Safety Inspector noted on the Inspection District Map located on the right-hand side of this page.